top of page

 Our Perspective

-• cannot control the flow of PFAS to landfills, compost sites, or recycling centers;
+The Solid Waste Industry in Wisconsin did not create the PFAS crisis and cannot control the influx of PFAS in landfills, compost sites, or recycling centers.

 Garbage Truck